RazerBlade6/Data-Structures-and-Algos/README.md

 Week 3: Implementation of DOUBLY LINKED LIST using arrays in C

-Week 4: Implementation of Linear and Binary Search in C (WIP)
+Week 4: Implementation of Linear and Binary Search in C